 - 1 teaspoon cinnamon freshly ground

-- Grease a baking plate and place it in the refrigerator.
+- Grease a baking plate with butter and place it in the refrigerator.

-- Mix the icing sugar with the butter until it is smooth.
-Add the honey and mix well.
+- Mix the icing sugar with the butter and mix for three minutes.

-- Mix the flour, salt and cinnamon and put the batter fifteen minutes in the refrigerator.
+- Mix the flour, salt, and cinnamon and put the batter for 15 minutes in the refrigerator.

-- Apply a teaspoon of batter into the circle and spread it out with a pallet knife.
+- Apply a teaspoon of batter into the circle and spread it out with a flattened spatula.

 - Repeat making tuiles until the baking plate is full.

-- Put the cookies 3 minutes in the oven until the tuiles are golden brown.
+- Put the cookies for 3 minutes in the oven until the tuiles are golden brown.

 - Let the cookies cool briefly (a minute or so) and then loosen them with a spatula.
 If you keep them smooth, you can let the lace cookies cool down on a grid.For a half-moon form, fold them around a rolling pin and, when they have cooled slightly, remove them from the rolling pin and place them on a wire rack.For a roll, wrap the tuiles around the back of a wooden spatula.
 Let cool and remove from spatula and place on a wire rack to harden further.